-Treatment choices by stage for small cell lung cancer
+Treatment choices by stage of small cell lung cancer

-As mentioned in "How is small cell lung cancer staged?", for practical reasons small cell lung cancer (SCLC) is usually staged as either limited or extensive.
-In most cases, SCLC has already spread by the time it is found (even if that spread is not seen on x-rays and other imaging tests), so it usually cannot be treated by surgery alone.
-If you are healthy enough, you will probably get chemotherapy (chemo), regardless of the stage of your disease.
+For practical reasons, small cell lung cancer (SCLC) is usually staged as either limited or extensive.
+In most cases, SCLC has already spread by the time it is found (even if the spread is not seen on imaging tests), so chemotherapy (chemo) is usually part of treatment if a person is healthy enough.

 If you smoke, one of the most important things you can do to be ready for treatment is to try to quit.
 Studies have shown that patients who stop smoking after a diagnosis of lung cancer tend to have better outcomes than those who don’t.